-As a traveller, you’ll be constantly fascinated by how past, present and future coexist.
+As a traveler, you’ll be constantly fascinated by how past, present, and future coexist.
 Four mountains have guarded the capital for generations and seen it rise from deprivation after the Second World War to the cultural and economic superpower it is now.
-In the streets you’ll see traditional wooden houses amongst the skyscrapers and World Heritage-listed shrines below the City Wall.
+In the streets, you’ll see traditional wooden houses amongst the skyscrapers and World Heritage-listed shrines below the City Wall.

 It’s hard to believe you can find a theme park of this size so close to a city centre, but here it is!
 The world’s biggest indoor theme park stands side-by-side with an outdoor amusement park ‘Magic Island’, a lake with an artificial island, shopping malls, entertainment facilities and more.
 It’s hard to know where to start!
 Get your thrills on the rides outside, which include swings, drops and water flumes.

 If the weather’s bad then you can enjoy the activities indoors, such as exploring the magic castle, watching the World Carnival Parade and going on the indoor rides.
 There’s even an aquarium on site where you can meet over 600 sea creatures, and a Folk Museum if you feel like something educational.
 Here you can learn about the past 5000 years of Korean history, so they pack a lot in!